adamwebster/fused-components/README.md

 ## Core values of Fused Components

-- Each component should be accessible as possible including support for screen readers and keyboard controls
+- Each component should be as accessible as possible including support for screen readers and keyboard controls.
 - The components should be easy to use and understand.

 ## Installing Fused Components